Little Piece of Heaven

 There was a twinge of sentimentality, and a numbing reminder of lost hopes and dreams.
 She tilted her head at the familiar sight of her teammates, combing cautiously through the short list of emotions running through her.
 Anything that could hurt her… cause her pain, cause her heartbreak… had been safely locked away.
 And she felt almost nothing.
 There was relief.
 There was a sort of gladness.
 And there was an eagerness that followed their frustratingly slow journey to the nearest infirmary.
 But overall, Sakura felt close to nothing for the dark-haired boy.

 She had moved on.
 She was in a state-of-mind she thought she'd never reach as she watched Sasuke and Naruto head in the direction of the Konoha hospital.

 This was her test.

-As she watched Sasuke's return after so many years she would not be the one running out to greet him.
-Would not wrap her needy arms around him, fall to her knees crying, and remain there crying even hours after he'd left.
+As she watched Sasuke Uchiha's return after so many years she would not be the one running out to greet him.
+She would not wrap her needy arms around him, fall to her knees crying with relief, and remain there crying even hours after he'd left.

 The test had been passed.